 - Garnering good relationships

 - If you’re a startup, it takes time to build a social media following.
-If you’re a brand new business, you can’t afford to wait a month to grow a following.
+If you’re a brand new business, you may not be able afford to wait a month to 3 months to grow a following or get that reach and exposure you need.
 (Unless you’re under construction, then you can build a following while you’re literally building your business.)

 - You’re not very tech savvy.
 I can teach anyone — no matter how much of a technophobe you are — how to effectively market your business on social media.
 It takes time.
 Furthermore, no one can know your business like you know your business, so hiring someone to do it for you takes some hunting to find someone who knows your field or industry.